MathiasStokholm/alkymi/docs/source/advanced/built_in_recipes.rst

   differently, in that a dictionary is returned with keys mapping to tuples consisting of items from each of the different inputs.
 * ``arg``: Creates a recipe that outputs a value.
 The recipe has a special ``set()`` function that allows the user to later change the argument, potentially resulting in a need for re-evaluation.
+The ``Arg`` type can also be used to accept user input using alkymi's Lab functionality (see :ref:`command_line_interface`)

 .. note::
     All built-in recipes are described in detail in the :ref:`Built-in Recipes API reference <built_in_recipes_api>`